Margin Matching Preference Optimization: Enhanced Model Alignment with Granular Feedback: Ethics Statement

 \section{Ethics Statement}

 Feedback-based alignment methods, such as reinforcement learning from human feedback, have been a key component in developing LLMs that are better aligned with human intentions~\citep{bai2022training}.
 Similar to other fine-tuning methods, the quality of models trained with the proposed approach depends on the quality of the feedback data~\citep{chmielewski2020mturk}.
 Consequently, models can be exposed to various types of biases~\citep{santurkar2023whose,perez2022discovering} and other issues present in the feedback~\citep{casper2023open}.
-While our method faces similar challenges, it offers greater flexibility to mitigate these issues, for example, the target probabilities can be adjusted not only based on the difference in relative quality but also considering potential biases found in responses.
 While our method encounters similar challenges, it provides greater flexibility to address them.
 For instance, target probabilities can be adjusted not only based on differences in relative quality but also by accounting for potential biases present in the responses.

 In the preparation of this work, an AI assistant (ChatGPT) was used to improve the writing.
 The models and datasets used in this work are publicly available for research purposes.
 All artifacts were used in accordance with their intended use.
 Further details on the models and datasets are provided in Appendix~\ref{appendix:training}.